Non-Abelian axial anomaly, axial-vector duality, and the pseudoscalar glueball: Hadron contributions and duality intervals

 where $P = \pi^0, \eta, \eta'$.
 The coefficients $\alpha_P$, $\beta_P$, $\gamma_P$ are expressed in terms of the decay constants $f_P^{(i)}$, $\Delta$ is the determinant of the decay constant matrix in (\ref{system}):

+So, the expressions for the TFFs \eqref{solution_generic} are a consequence of the dispersive approach to axial anomaly and quark-hadron duality.
+In this way, it provides theoretical grounds for the Brodsky-Lepage interpolation formula for pion TFF \cite{Brodsky:1981rp} and to some of its generalizations to the $\eta$ and $\eta'$ TFFs \cite{Feldmann:1998yc}.

 The decay constants $f_P^{(i)}$ are defined as projections of the currents onto the meson states (\ref{def_f}).
-Since the meson states are not pure $SU(3)$ states, the corresponding decay constant matrix has non-zero off-diagonal elements.
-In the pseudoscalar sector, $\eta$ and $\eta'$ mesons manifest the largest mixing, which results in substantial values of $f_{\eta'}^{(8)}$, $f_{\eta}^{(0)}$.
+Since the meson states are not pure $SU(3)$ states, the corresponding decay constant matrix has nonzero off-diagonal elements.
+In the pseudoscalar sector, $\eta$ and $\eta'$ mesons manifest the largest mixing, which results in substantial values of $f_{\eta'}^{(8)}$, $f_{\eta}^{(0)}$ (see, e.g., \cite{Akhoury:1987ed, Ball:1995zv,Feldmann:1998vh,Escribano:2005qq,Klopot:2012hd,Escribano:2015yup}).
 Different mixing schemes used to determine these decay constants imply that the decay constants follow a particular symmetry (e.g., quark-flavor or octet-singlet) and effectively impose different restrictions on the decay constants \cite{Klopot:2012hd}, reducing the number of parameters which describe the mixing.
-In our numerical analysis, we use the decay constant sets $f_{\eta,\eta'}^{(8,0)}$ obtained in several analyses using quark-flavor mixing scheme \cite{Feldmann:1998vh} as well as mixing scheme-free analyses \cite{Klopot:2012hd,Escribano:2005qq}.